standard-for-public-code/community-implementation-guide-standard/criteria/publish-with-an-open-license.md

 ### Software source code MUST be licensed under an OSI-approved or FSF Free/Libre license.

-### All code MUST be published with a license file.
+### All source code MUST be published with a license file.

 ### Contributors MUST NOT be required to transfer copyright of their contributions to the codebase.